-Investment advisory services typically fall into four categories.
+Investment advisory services typically fall into two categories.
 For each type of the investment advisory service(s) detailed below, a Client will enter into a written agreement with Cannon:

 - a) Wealth Management Services The advisor works with the Client to develop an intelligent investment allocation across all accounts of a household.
 This single allocation allows each individual account to have unique holdings based on its tax type.
 This strategy is used for tax efficiency.
 The allocation is based upon a client's needs, risk tolerance, and overall financial plan.
-Wealth Management services include financial planning around accumulation, distribution, taxation, and other general financial matters. - b) Asset Management Services The advisor works with the Client to develop an asset allocation strategy which is then implemented.
-Asset Management Clients are provided specific models for each individual account under management.
-Strategies follow model portfolios and may include some basic financial planning advice. - c) Direct Mutual Fund Services The advisor works with the Client to develop an asset allocation strategy which is then implemented at a mutual fund company.
+Wealth Management services include financial planning around accumulation, distribution, taxation, and other general financial matters. - b) Direct Mutual Fund Services The advisor works with the Client to develop an asset allocation strategy which is then implemented at a mutual fund company.
 Direct Mutual Fund clients are provided specific models for each individual account under management.
 Strategies follow model portfolios and may include some basic financial planning advice.